-Older patients will make lifestyle changes to avoid fractures, study findsJune 14th, 2013 in Health /
+Older patients will make lifestyle changes to avoid fractures, study findsJune 14, 2013 in Medicine & Health / Health

 Older patients who know they are at risk of fractures will make positive lifestyle changes to avoid them, such as exercising, wearing proper footwear and taking supplements, a new study has found.